Oskar-Bielak/Oskar-Bielak/README.md

 ENG:

 Hey, I'm Oskar 👋
-I am interested in fulstack (front and backend) programming.
+I am interested in fullstack (front and backend) programming.
 The languages that he is best at are C # and PHP. 👀 Despite that, I understand Jave on a basic level.
 Every day I try to work on the advancement of all languages. 🌱 This Github is aimed at future employers or people who will want to work with me.
 Wants in future to collaborate on big projects.
 I really like challenges.
 He is persistent in the project and I learn new things very quickly.